SuperDARNCanada/borealis/docs/source/setup_hardware.rst

 The items installed in the rack at the Saskatoon site are listed below in order from top to bottom in the rack:

-- Synology Network Attached Storage device
 - USRP rackmount shelf (in-house design) with 4 x N200s
-- Ettus Octoclock
+- Ettus OctoClock
 - USRP rackmount shelf (in-house design) with 4 x N200s
+- Rackmount shelf with 4 x low-noise amplifiers for the interferometer receive channels, and a terminal strip for power (supplied by 15V Acopian power supply)
-- FS Dual WAN Gateway
+- FS SG-3110 Dual WAN Security Gateway
-- FS S3900 48 Port 1GbE switch
+- FS S3900 48 Port 1GbE Switch
-- Ettus Octoclock-G (with GPSDO)
+- Ettus OctoClock-G (with GPSDO)
 - USRP rackmount shelf (in-house design) with 4 x N200s
-- Ettus Octoclock
+- Ettus OctoClock
 - USRP rackmount shelf (in-house design) with 4 x N200s
-- Rackmount shelf with 4 x low-noise amplifiers for the interferometer array channels, and a terminal strip for power (supplied by 15V Acopian power supply)
-- APC Smart UPS
+- APC Smart-UPS X 2200 with AP6941 network card

 In addition to these items, there are the following:

-- 3 x APC PDUs (AP7900B) are mounted at the back of the rack
+- 3 x AP7900B APC Power Distribution Units (PDUs) mounted at the back of the rack
+- 4 x Tripp Lite power outlet strips mounted at the back of the rack
 - The Borealis computer is not in a rackmount case, instead it is placed to the right of the rack.
 - 16 x Mini-Circuits SLP-21.4 low pass filters on the TX outputs of each N200
+- Synology Network Attached Storage (NAS) device

 -----
 USRPs